Keldysh Functional Renormalization Group Treatment of Finite-Ranged Interactions in Quantum Point Contacts: Symmetries of vertex components

 \section{Symmetries of vertex components}

-In this section we discuss the symmetries of the vertex components $\phi^{P,X,D}$ of Eq.~(\ref{keldysh_components_begin}-\ref{keldysh_components}).
-The symmetries arise from the complex conjugation and particle exchange symmetry inherent in the definition of the vertex, as well as thermal equilibrium and the assumption of a parity-symmetric model.
+In this section, we discuss the symmetries of the vertex components $\varphi^P$, $\varphi^X$, $\varphi^D$ of Eq.~\eqref{keldysh_components}.
+This symmetries arise from the general vertex symmetries discussed in App.~\ref{app_General_symmetries}.
+We first take a look at the general (i.e.\ not necessarily equilibrium) symmetries in App.~\ref{app_general_case}, and discuss special equilibrium properties in more detail in App.~\ref{equilibrium_case}, where we also comment on additional symmetries arising in the case of zero magnetic field or a parity-symmetric model.